I5UCC/MelonAutoLaunch/README.md

 # Current Issues

-- CloseOnQuit programs close every time Melonpreferences are saved instead every time the application is closed.
+- CloseOnQuit programs close every time Melonpreferences are saved instead of every time the application is closed.
   - OnApplicationQuit() doesnt seem to be called when the application is closed.

 # Usage